Go to our Beaver Resource Hub for more information about beavers.

-Click the heading above to to directly to the relevant section.
+Click the heading above to go directly to the relevant section.

 For a more comprehensive review of the impacts of beavers, Beaver: Nature’s ecosystem engineers by Brazier et al.

-However, beavers preferred habitat is a lake or the slow-moving water found in the lower reaches of rivers and their floodplains (typically gradients of 1 – 2%, with stable depths of at least 60cm).
+It is a common misunderstanding that beavers always build dams.
+They prefer habitat where they don’t need to build dams in order to create the deep, slow moving water they need.
+Their preferred habitat is a lake or the lower reaches of rivers and their floodplains (typically gradients of 1 – 2%, with stable depths of at least 60cm).
 They are widely reported not to create dams in rivers more than 10m wide but will burrow into the banks to build a lodge and store food.

 When lakes / slow river habitats are fully occupied by beavers, they will colonise narrower watercourses and build dams to create suitable habitat.